-When Dan was 21 years old, he enlisted in the Royal Canadian Mounted Police (RCMP) as a scout and interpreter.
+When Dan was 21 years old, he enlisted in the Royal Northwest Mounted Police (now the RCMP) as a scout and interpreter.
 I discovered through Canadian archives that there was a long battle between Dan and the Canadian government over whether he served as a scout and interpreter in the RCMP towards the end of the Louis Riel movement.
 The Canadian government compensated soldiers and scouts that served during the uprising with either money or land [Bounty Scrip].
 Dan, like many of his fellow scouts, sought compensation.
 The government claimed he never served, and Dan claimed he did.
 The correspondence itself was pretty interesting and reflected how the government thought of Métis people.
 For example, in a report written by J. P. Cameron (RCMP), he writes, "...there is a chance that Mitchell, who appears to be above the mental standard of the other breeds, may have been deceptive in having these breeds give false statements."
 I also wondered whether my great grandfather had a conflict with serving and patrolling the boundary line among his own people.
 In the end, the government did not recognize his service despite the multiple witnesses and documentation he provided.

 Daniel "Bear Paw" Mitchell was born on February 28, 1864 at Winnipeg, Manitoba.
-Dan was the son of David Joseph "Bloody Knife" Mitchell (b.
+Dan is the son of David Joseph "Bloody Knife" Mitchell (b.
 May 1841, Missouri, died circa 1900) and Isabelle St. Germain.
 They married on August 18, 1862 in St. Francois Xavier, Manitoba.
-Isabelle was the daughter of François St. Germain (b.
+Isabelle was the daughter of Francois St. Germain (b.
 1781) and Louise Saucier dit Chateau.
-Isabelle St. Germain was born on June 14, 1841 in St. François Xavier, and died on April 3, 1929 in Roosevelt County, Montana.
-Isabelle was first married to Francois LaFrenière in 1859.
-She then married David Joseph Mitchell, the son of David Dawson Mitchell and Marie Deschamps on August 18, 1862 at St. François Xavier.
-Subsequently, she married Robert Burton on February 22, 1903 at Wolf Point, Montana.
+Isabelle St. Germain was born on June 14, 1841 in St. Francois Xavier, and died on April 3, 1929 in Roosevelt County, Montana.
+Isabelle was first married to Francois LaFreniere in 1859.
+She then married David Joseph Mitchell, the son of David Dawson Mitchell and Marie Deschamps on August 18, 1862 at St. Francois Xavier.
+Subsequently she married Robert Burton on February 22, 1903 at Wolf Point, Montana.

-Daniel Mitchell enlisted in the North-West Mounted Police on April 1, 1885.
+Daniel Mitchell enlisted in the Royal Northwest Mounted Police April 1, 1885.
 He then enlisted in the US Army on June 18, 1894.
 After his Canadian service, Dan had moved to the Fort Peck area and married an Assiniboine woman, Lula Garfield.
-He became a U.S. citizen and member of the Fort Peck Assiniboine/Sioux Tribe.
-Dan Mitchell carried himself as an Assiniboine and was enrolled at Fort Peck, but I only see the Métis/Cree lineage.
-I'm not sure if he was adopted in the tribe by marriage to his Assiniboine wife - or perhaps the Cree linage was closely related to the Assiniboine Cree speakers' band which he claimed to be associated with.
+He became a U.S. Citizen and member of the Fort Peck Assiniboine/Sioux Tribe.
+Dan